HCP-AI-Research-Lab/KABB/README.md

 KABB (Knowledge-Aware Bayesian Bandits) is a dynamic expert coordination framework for multi-agent systems, featuring:

+1. **Knowledge Distance Model** — Semantic matching between experts and tasks.
-1. **Dual Adaptation Mechanism** — Continuous optimization of expert representation and selection.
+2. **Dual Adaptation Mechanism** — Continuous optimization of expert representation and selection.
-2. **Knowledge-Aware Thompson Sampling** — Efficient expert selection in Bayesian MAB with knowledge distance.
+3. **Knowledge-Aware Thompson Sampling** — Efficient expert selection in Bayesian MAB with knowledge distance.

 See the [paper](https://arxiv.org/abs/2502.07350) for theoretical details and full experiments.